th2-net/th2-crawler/README.md

 Allowed values are described [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/temporal/ChronoUnit.html) in **Enum Constants** block.
 The default value is **HOURS**.

+**workAlone: true** - flag that indicates if Crawler works alone or there are a few Crawlers processing the same intervals.

+**sessionAliases: alias1** - aliases that Crawler will search messages by.

+**sessionAliasesPattern: alias1|alias2** - pattern for processing messages with aliases that will match this pattern.

 ## Example of infra-schema

 schema component description example (crawler.yml):